Top 10 Myths about United Way

 MYTH: United Way only helps people in the city of Rochester.

 FACT: We invest in a network of partner programs that help people all across Monroe County.
-Whether it’s a multipurpose aging resource center in Gates or a food pantry in Brighton, our programs are connecting resources all across the county to help people in need.
+Whether it’s a multipurpose aging resource center in Gates, a summer program in Brighton or a domestic violence hotline call in Pittsford, our programs are connecting resources all across the county to help people in need.

 MYTH: I’m never going to need these services so I have no reason to donate.